RasmusKard/imdb-dataset-to-sql/plan.md

 1. Change '/N' values to NULL
 1. Drop rows where genres = NULL
-1. Drop rows where titletype = 'tvEpisode' OR 'videoGame'
+1. Drop rows where titletype = 'tvEpisode' OR 'videoGame' OR 'short'
 1. Drop rows where isAdult = 1
 1. Drop columns: